aweis89/ai-terminals.nvim/README.md

   and reloaded if necessary, ensuring you see the latest changes made by the AI.
 * **📋 Send Visual Selection:** Send the currently selected text (visual mode) to the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.
+Each terminal can have a custom path header template to format file paths according to the AI tool's preferences (e.g., `@filename` or `` `filename` ``).

 * **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal (`:h ai-terminals.send_diagnostics`), formatted with severity, line/column numbers, messages, and the corresponding source code lines.